 Preceding the first semester of study, entering students must take a diagnostic examination in music theory, aural musicianship, and literature.
-This test covers knowledge equivalent to the expectations of graduates of the University of Redlands bachelor of music program.
-Areas of weakness identified through this examination must be strengthened through enrollment in MUS X06 or appropriate undergraduate courses.
+This test covers knowledge equivalent to the expectations of graduates of the University of Redlands Bachelor of Music program.
+Areas of weakness identified through this examination must be strengthened through enrollment in MUS X06 (at the additional cost of one credit of tuition).